eos7l/a4-creativecoding/README.md

 - It assumes: ES6, Node.js, in development, in a browser
 - Maximum line length: 100
 - Maximum number of error: 50
-- I could not figure out why the linter is not happy with me using d3 in area2.js while it is okay with me using d3 in area1.js.
+- I could not figure out why the linter is not happy with me using d3 in area2.js and app.js while it is okay with me using d3 in area1.js.
 It claimed that I have never declared D3.
 While I literally did the same in both scripts.
 - In main.js, I cannot get rid of the warning from using a global directive.
 However, if I do not use the global directive, the linter will complain that I used the window object without declaring it.
 - I have discussed both two things mentioned above with Noelle and we were unable to find a way to get around it.
 - I also couldn't resolve the problem with "exportDefault" because once I change "export" to "exportDefault" my "import" stops working.